 After the usual post-chapter time skip, we learned that Sephiroth locked himself away in the data room, looking up Hollander’s data.
 After this brief introduction, Zack was called by Aerith to come work on the flower wagon.

 Of course, Kyle and I continued to be min-maxing little shits.
-We went looking for missing side-missions, to make sure we weren’t locked out of any by proceeding too far through the story (Kyle was insistent that, even though the Summon DMW was almost useless, we should nevertheless recruit every Summon as part of our Marathon objective to “recruit every character,” so for all we knew, being locked out of side-missions might have prevented us from doing that).
+We went looking for missing side-missions, to make sure we weren’t locked out of any by proceeding too far through the story.
+Kyle was insistent that, even though the Summon DMW was buried so deep in the slots that it was almost useless, we should nevertheless recruit every Summon as part of our Marathon objective to “recruit every character.”
+For all we knew, being locked out of side-missions might have prevented us from doing that, so we used a guide to track them down.
 We were now in Chapter 6, which is where the last of the missable side-missions is unlocked: namely, you get an order to track down Wutai spies in the Shinra company, and each one of them returns a side-mission once caught.

 One of us wanted to make note of our loadout at this point in the game, in hopes that we might make it a habit, though it didn’t and this is the only such loadout I can give you short of booting the game up again to see our endgame setup.
 Still, here’s what we were packing.
 In terms of materia, we had Hell Thundaga, Osmose, Graviga, Libra, Firaga and Curaga, which is frankly not all that distinct from our endgame setup!
 In terms of equipment: Diamond Gloves, Gold Armlet, Crystal Gloves, and a Dragon Armlet.

 We continued our run through the delightful Yuffie missions, where she finally confessed to sending the “last two” messages while denying the others.
 Yuffie, you’re fantastic, you lying little brat.
 The mission line capped off with the surprise return of Bahamut Fury of all things.
-We weren’t able to beat Bahamut Fury (and claim his Summon materia) until nearly the end of the game.
+We weren’t able to clear this refight and claim Bahamut Fury’s Summon materia until nearly the end of the game.
 Honestly, Kyle’s end-game winning run against this incarnation of Bahamut Fury showed it to be harder than the game’s actual final boss, which just goes to show how disjointed the difficulty is in Crisis Core between the story and the bonus missions.
 Another side mission in this thread included the last of the Wutai commanders, who Zack left alive so he could feel like a good guy after killing thousands of others.
 Oh, Square Enix, if you ever admit your heroes commit mass slaughter, I will drop dead from shock.